winoooops/Hello-Solidity/docs/en/3-data-types/README.md

 `address payable`: Has all the methods of address, plus:
 * `transfer(uint256 amount)`: Sends Ether to the address, throws on failure
 * `send(uint256 amount)`: Sends Ether to the address, returns bool (true on success, false on failure)
+* `call{value: amount}("")`: Low-level function to send Ether and data to an address, it's recommended to use `call` now for one will know it's success or failure.

 ```solidity